opnfv/functest/docs/testing/user/configguide/configguide.rst

 pull an image with the **correct tag** to match the OPNFV software release installed in your environment.
 All available tagged images can be seen from location [FunctestDockerTags_].
-For example, when running on the first official release of the OPNFV Colorado system platform, tag "colorado.1.0" is needed.
+For example, when running on the first official release of the OPNFV Danube system platform, tag "danube.1.0" is needed.
 Pulling other tags might cause some problems while running the tests.
 Docker images pulled without a tag specifier bear the implicitly assigned label "latest".
 If you need to specifically pull the latest